trialan/nanoAlphaGo/README.md

 # nanoAlphaGo (WIP)
-Minimalist implementation of AlphaGo Zero.
+Minimalist implementation of AlphaGo Zero in PyTorch.
 Inspired by nanoGPT.

 ## Go Vocabulary
 1. <u> Liberty: </u> In a given position, a liberty of a stone is an empty instersection adjacent to that stone, or adjacent to a stone connected to that stone.